clarknelson/craft-recaptcha-3/README.md

 }
 ```

 Please make one or all of these functions available in the Javascript runtime to be called.

-It's worth noting that
+This page from Google may help clear up any misconceptions or frequently encountered issues [https://developers.google.com/recaptcha/docs/faq](https://developers.google.com/recaptcha/docs/faq)

 ## Configuration